19 Classic TV Show Catchphrases You Still Use Without Realizing It

 ©Image Credit: NBC

-The phrase may have its origins dating back to the 16th century, the 1800s, or the 1900s — the topic is apparently highly debatable.
+This declaration may have its origins dating back to the 16th century, the 1800s, or the 1900s — the topic is apparently highly debatable.
 But no one can argue that it was Donald Trump’s frequent use of it on the Reality TV show The Apprentice (2004-present) in the 2000s that really cemented it as a ubiquitous pop culture reference.
-Trump even attempted to trademark the phrase for use on merchandise but was beaten to it by other companies that already held registrations.
+Trump even attempted to trademark the phrase for use on merchandise, but was beaten to it by other companies that already held registrations.